Vatican loggias

-The Vatican loggias (Logge di Raffaello) are a corridor space in the Apostolic Palace, originally open to the elements on one side, which were decorated in fresco around 1519 by Raphael's large team of artists, with Giovanni da Udine the main hand involved.
+The Vatican loggias (Logge di Raffaello) are a corridor space in the Apostolic Palace, originally open to the elements on one side.
+Their construction was begun by Donato Bramante in 1512.
+They were decorated in fresco around 1519 by Raphael's large team of artists, with Giovanni da Udine involved.
 Because of the relative unimportance of the space, and a desire to copy the recently re-discovered Domus Aurea style of Ancient Roman painting, no large paintings were used, and the surfaces were mostly covered with grotesque designs on a white background, with paintings imitating sculptures in niches, and small figurative subjects in a revival of Ancient Roman style.
 This large array provided a repertoire of elements that were the basis for later artists creating grotesque decoration across Europe.

-The logge now form part of the ceremonial route for distinguished visitors, but are otherwise on the tourist route.
+The loggias now form part of the ceremonial route for distinguished visitors, but are not otherwise on the tourist route.

+Between 1787 and 1792, the architect Giacomo Quarenghi constructed a full copy of the loggias, called the Raphael Loggias, in the Large Hermitage, Saint Petersburg.

+Scheme

+The layout of the scenes in the loggia does not always align when transitioning from bay to bay.
+As a result, the table below does not display the biblical events in chronological order, but according to the orientation of the loggia itself.

+The scheme of the ceiling of the Raphael Loggia from north to south is as follows: